metacpan/metacpan-cpan-extracted/distros/V/Vote-Count/md/Hand_Count.md

 * Top Count the Ballots

-* Elect a Majority Winner

-* Start a sheet for each choice with a Wins and Losses Column.
-If you also count Approval, for each choice with lower Approval than the Top Count of another choice you can immediately mark the resolutions on the sheets.

-* Then starting with the Top Count Leader compare them to the next highest choice (that they haven't already been paired to) and pair them off, recording the result on the sheets.

-* Continue pairing the winner of the contest to the next choice.

-* The next choice will be the highest Top Count that has not yet been in a pair.
-If all choices have been paired, it is the highest Top Count not yet paired with the other choice you have.

-* When a Condorcet Winner is found they are the Winner.
+* A Majority Winner will always also be a Condorcet Winner.
+Whenever Top Counting the Ballots finds one, elect them.

-* When all choices have a loss there is no Condorcet Winner.
+* Determine if there is a Condorcet Winner.

 * If no Condorcet Winner is found, then remove the choice with the lowest Top Count.
 Repeat the search for a Condorcet Winner, now ignoring losses to eliminated choices.
-If no Condorcet Winner remove the choice with the lowest Top Count, repeating the process until there is a winner.
+Repeat until there is a winner.

 ## Implementation in Vote::Count